 - 1. The Bramaderos Gold-Copper Project where Avalon has signed an earn-in agreement with TSXV listed Cornerstone Capital Resources (see ASX announcement dated 10th April 2017).
 The Bramaderos gold-copper project is located in Loja province, southern Ecuador, and is considered to be highly prospective for the discovery of large coppergold systems.
 Historical results from drilling at Bramaderos include wide intervals such as 260m at 0.6g/t Au and 0.14% Cu.
 Trenching results at the West Zone breccia include intersections at surface of up to 42m at 3.7g/t Au.
 These results, together with the distribution of alteration, and large coincident gold-copper-molybdenum surface anomalies indicate a fertile mineralised system with significant discovery potential. - 2.
 The Viscaria Copper Project in northern Sweden has a completed Scoping Study (see ASX announcements dated 16th December 2015 and 5th April 2016) and is moving towards PFS and permitting to allow for mine development.
 The project has a mineral resource estimate of 52.4 Mt at 1.2% Cu (see Table 1 below).
 Considerable exploration upside exists and low technical risk drill targets continue to be tested. - 3.
-The Southern Finland Gold Project, includes the Satulinmäki gold prospect.
-Shallow diamond drilling was completed by the Geological Survey of Finland (GTK) during the period 2000-2005 and this was followed by a 7-hole diamond drilling program by Avalon Minerals in 2016.
-Intersections from GTK include 18m @ 4.1g/t Au from 50m downhole, including 3m @ 9.3g/t Au, and 4m @ 10.3g/t Au in drill hole R391.
+The Southern Finland Gold Project, which includes the Satulinmäki and Riukka gold prospects.
+These prospects have received shallow diamond drilling by the Geological Survey of Finland (GTK) and Avalon Minerals has now completed a 7-hole diamond drilling program.
+Intersections from GTK include 18m @ 4.1g/t Au from 50m downhole, including 3m @ 9.3g/t Au, and 4m @ 10.3g/t Au in drill hole R391 at Satulinmäki.
 Intersections by Avalon include 23.5m at 3.3g/t in SMDD007 and 2m at 10.5g/t in SMDD005.
-The Satulinmäki gold prospect is part of an earn-in JV with Canadian company Nortec Minerals, where Avalon can earn up to an 80% interest (see ASX announcement dated 19th May 2016).
+The Satulinmäki and Riukka gold prospects are part of an earn-in JV with Canadian company Nortec Minerals, where Avalon can earn up to an 80% interest (see ASX announcement dated 19th May 2016).
 Avalon has already earned a 51% interest, and has also acquired a significant land position, in its own right, in the district.